 1. Access chats, Q&As, and polls easily with a unified and seamless registration

 Virtual participants who join an event session that is using our Chat, Q&A, or Poll feature via a virtual event site will be automatically signed in to Pigeonhole Live using their event registration details.

 To set up a seamless point of entry for in-person participants to join as well, you can provide a QR code on-site for them to scan with their mobile phones.

-2. Enjoy equal access to real-time interaction and networking opportunities
+2. Maximize real-time interaction and networking opportunities for all attendees

 This means both virtual and in-person attendees can interact with each other seamlessly and simultaneously creating a more enriching event experience and giving everyone an equal opportunity to contribute to the discussions and conversations.

 When moderation is enabled, all content that is submitted by in-person attendees or virtual attendees will appear on the Admin Panel.
 Event admins can easily moderate all the content from the same backend interface without the hassle of switching tabs and monitoring separate content streams.
-This is valuable for a number of reasons.
+This is valuable for several reasons.

 - Faster admin response time when moderating questions and responses in the sessions.